Best solar companies in Southern California →

 The criteria

 The rules changed: the residential federal tax credit is gone, NEM 3.0 rewrote the savings math, and review profiles drift monthly.
 These six criteria are how we'd evaluate any installer — including ourselves.
-The full checklist lives in our guide on how to choose a solar installer.

 A 5.0 from a dozen reviews is a coin flip; a high rating across hundreds is a track record.
 Check both numbers on Google and Yelp, and read each company's most recent reviews — the last 90 days tells you more than the lifetime average.